zoho/zoho-iot-sdk-c/README.md

 SET(CLIENT_CRT "/home/user/mycerts/client.crt")
 ```

-- #### Cross Compile Options
+- **Cross Compile Options**

-  To port this SDK to your custom devices,
-  Refer & clone the cross compile configuration for Raspberry Pi from `cross-compile/raspberry_pi/toolchain.cmake`
+To port this SDK to your custom devices, Refer & clone the cross compile configuration for Raspberry Pi from `cross-compile/raspberry_pi/toolchain.cmake`

-And update your custom toolchain path:
+And update your custom tool-chain path:

 ```
-#Update your toolchain path below:
+#Update your tool-chain path below:
 SET (TOOLCHAIN_PATH "/home/user/rpi-toolchain")

 #Update your compiler name below:
 SET (TOOLCHAIN_COMPILER "arm-bcm2708/arm-linux-gnueabihf/bin/arm-linux-gnueabihf-gcc")
 ```

-Configure your new toolchain on `/CMakeLists.txt` as shown below
+Configure your new tool-chain on `/CMakeLists.txt` as shown below

 ```
 SET(CMAKE_TOOLCHAIN_FILE "./cross-compile/raspberry_pi/toolchain.cmake")
 ```

 > The above line will be commented by default.
-Update and also uncomment it to enable cross compilation.
+Update and also un-comment it to enable cross compilation.

 ### Build the Source